weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 PRINCIPLES OF MATHEMATICAL ANALYSIS

 Let X be an infinite set.
-Forp € X and g € X, define
+Forp  \in  X and g  \in  X, define 1 (fp#q)
-1 (fp#q)

 d(p,q)= A